TheDIYGuy999/Rc_Engine_Sound_ESP32/README.md

 ## New in V 3.8:
 - Experimental support for automatic transmission simulation.
 Use "automatic = true" to activate it
-- Eagle schematic now including .brd PCB file -> upload it on www.oshpark.com do order your boards easily
+- Eagle schematic now including .brd PCB file -> upload it on www.oshpark.com to order your boards easily